October 5, 2019

-Implement a lightly controlled methods which insists on frequent updating of the progress in work through regular meetings.
-Thus there is clear visibility of the project development with iterative approach.
+Implement a lightly controlled method that insists on frequent updating of the progress in work through regular meetings.
+Thus there is clear visibility of the project development with an iterative approach.
 It is easier to deliver a quality product in a scheduled time.

 SET CONTINUOUS FEEDBACK

 Due to short development cycles and constant feedback, it becomes easier to cope with the changes.
 Daily meetings make it possible to measure individual productivity.
 This leads to the improvement in the productivity of each of the team members.
 Issues are identified well in advance through the daily meetings and hence can be speedily resolved.